QubitPi/machine-learning-model-release-definition-templates/README.md

 License
 -------

-The use and distribution terms for [machine-learning-model-release-definition-templates] are covered by the [Apache License, Version 2.0].
+The use and distribution terms for [Machine Learning model release definition template] are covered by the [Apache License, Version 2.0].

 <div align="center">